Takasago stable: History

 The stable was established by former maegashira Takasago Uragorō as Takasago Kaisei-Gumi (高砂改正組) in 1873 and joined the Tokyo Sumo Association in 1878.
-Takasago stable has produced many successful wrestlers, including six yokozuna and the first non-Japanese ōzeki, American Konishiki, as well as the 33rd Kimura Shōnosuke, the tate-gyōji or chief referee.
+Takasago stable has produced many successful wrestlers, including seven yokozuna and the first non-Japanese ōzeki, American Konishiki, as well as the 33rd Kimura Shōnosuke, the tate-gyōji or chief referee.

 In February 2002, the stable merged with Wakamatsu stable, with Wakamatsu's coach, former ōzeki Asashio, taking over.
 Future yokozuna Asashōryū was among the wrestlers transferring over.
 The demotion of Asasekiryū to the makushita division for the January 2017 tournament saw the stable without any sekitori for the first time since 1878.
 However, at the end of that tournament Asanoyama earned promotion to the jūryō division, ensuring sekitori representation once again from March.
 As of January 2023, it had 25 wrestlers.
-The former Asasekiryū took over from the former Asashio as head coach of the stable in November 2020.
+The former Asasekiryū, who had reached the rank of sekiwake in 2007, took over from the former Asashio as head coach of the stable in November 2020.

 In June 2021, ōzeki Asanoyama was handed a one-year (six tournament) suspension for violating sumo protocols related to COVID-19.
-The following month, Takasago Oyakata, Asanoyama and six lower-ranked rikishi in the stable all tested positive for COVID-19.
+The following month stablemaster Takasago (the former Asasekiryū), Asanoyama and six lower-ranked rikishi in the stable all tested positive for COVID-19.

+In December 2024 it was reported by Nikkan Sports that Takasago stable would be moving to a new three-story building under construction in Sumida ward that is closer to the Ryōgoku Kokugikan and will have more space for wrestlers to practice and rest.
+The stable later confirmed that they will move into the new building on 2 February 2025.
+That day, the stable performed the dedication ceremony for its new building in the presence of Chairman Hakkaku (the former Hokutoumi) and the stable's former yokozuna, Asashōryū.
+The sport's newly crowned yokozuna, Hōshōryū, also performed his ring-entering ceremony to dedicate the training area.

+Takasago Stable saw three sekitori promotions for the September 2025 tournament, the first time this had happened in a sumo stable since three wrestlers were promoted at Sadogatake stable in September 1979.